prideout/parg/README.md

 This is a C99 library with some basic stuff for bootstrapping a graphics engine.
 Currently it is tested against OpenGL 2.1 on OS X, and WebGL 1.0 via Emscripten.

-The entire API is defined in [parg.h](https://github.com/prideout/parg/blob/master/include/par.h).
-It's divided into the following areas of functionality:
+The entire API is defined in [parg.h](https://github.com/prideout/parg/blob/master/include/par.h), divided into the following areas of functionality:

 - **token** string-to-uint32 hashing, and a lookup table for uint32-to-string.
 - **asset** unified way of loading buffers, shaders, and textures.